erwa/notes/latex.md

 https://oeis.org/wiki/List_of_LaTeX_mathematical_symbols#Relation_operators

-### Greater than or equal to / less than or equal to
+### Greater than, less than, greater than or equal to, less than or equal to

 ```
+# literal greater than, less than (does not look pretty)
+\rangle
+\langle

 \geq
 \leq
 ```